-Calcite cave deposits are formed from drip waters that have percolated from the surface, through soil and limestone, and into a cave.
-Since the drip waters were once connected with the atmosphere and soil above the cave, they contain valuable information related to temperature, moisture, and vegetation processes, which are then locked layer upon layer into the cave deposit.
+Calcite cave deposits such as stalagmites and stalactites are collectively known as speleothems, and these form from drip waters that have percolated from the surface, through soil and limestone, and into a cave.
+Since the drip waters were once connected with the atmosphere and soil above the cave, they contain valuable information related to temperature, moisture, and vegetation processes, which become locked layer upon layer within the cave deposit.

-The climate record is created by analysing the chemical signature of each layer.
-For high-resolution studies, the Innsbruck Quaternary Research Group typically analyses between 4-10 samples per millimetre, allowing us the greatest chance of capturing rapid climate change events in our record.
+For analysis of oxygen isotopes, the Innsbruck Quaternary Research Group typically takes between 4-10 samples per millimetre, enabling the greatest chance of capturing rapid climate change events.
 Understanding how fast the climate is capable of changing from one state to another is currently one of the key questions that climate-change scientists are working to answer.

 For a really fun explanation that uses cats to show how oxygen isotopes are used in palaeoclimate studies, see here.